Equity in Education: A Guide To Supporting Your Disadvantaged Students

 A high-quality education includes instruction that not only challenges students to perform at grade level standards but also focuses on the social-emotional learning of students.

-High-quality education is standards-based and focuses on what each child needs.
+Education must be standards-based and focus on what each child needs.
 This can also include any Response to Intervention that a child may need to fill gaps in understanding.

 Online tutoring programs allow teachers the flexibility to build in tutoring time as part of a multi-tiered system of supports within the school day.